utkuozdemir/utkuozdemir.github.io/_posts/2021-08-30-argocd-helm-secrets.md

   - helm
 ---

+**IMPORTANT NOTE:** This solution does not work anymore, see [here](https://github.com/utkuozdemir/argocd-helm-secret-values-example/issues/2).
+I have switched to Flux CD on my setup, it solves this problem simply and elegantly.
+I hope ArgoCD also comes up with a proper solution to this problem sooner than later.
+{: .notice--warning}

 Recently I have been reading about GitOps and during the last week, I decided to give it a shot.

 I have a self-hosted setup with Kubernetes (k3s) and a bunch of tools running on it.